WILDLIFE CATEGORY WINNER

 © KARIM ILIYA

-What got you interested in photography in the first place?
+What first got you interested in photography?

 Curiosity.
 As a child, science was my favorite subject.
 The natural world fascinates me, so I would spend a lot of time exploring bugs, animals, and the natural world.
 I love to photograph things that might normally be inaccessible (things that are too small, too dark, or too fast to see, and places that are hard to get to such as aerial and underwater).
 I’ve also been very fortunate in having vibrant locations and content to shoot.